 Union Medical Benefits Society Limited (the Society) is an Incorporated Society registered under the Industrial and Provident Societies Act 1908.
-Its principal product and service is health insurance and commercial building ownership.
+Its principal products and services are health insurance and commercial building ownership.
 The Society is domiciled and incorporated in New Zealand and is a Public Benefit Entity.